DavidRodSeg/FrequentItemsets/README.md

 # FrequentItemsets
-## Objective
+## 🎯Objective

 The goal of this project was to develop an algorithm for determining the frequency of itemsets in a given dataset and classifying them as either maximal or closed frequent itemsets.
 Itemset generation was accomplished using the FP-Growth algorithm on a dataset in binary or transactional form.
 The resulting itemsets were stored in a tree structure implemented with a Node class.
 The final solutions can be presented as a Python dictionary.

-## Data set analysis
+## 📊 Data set analysis

 The data set used was [Real Market Data for Association Rules](https://www.kaggle.com/datasets/rukenmissonnier/real-market-data) which consists in a series of transactions in the form of a binary array, with "1" denoting the presence of the product in the transaction and "0" the abscence of it.
 While the rows represents the transactions of a given customer, the columns represent the elements in those transactions.

+## 📖 Theoretical background and implementation
-## FP-Growth algorithm.
+### FP-Growth algorithm.
 Maximal and closed frequent itemsets

 FP-Growth is an algorithm desing for finding frequent patterns in a data base or large data sets.
 The idea behind this algorihtm is to build a compressed representation of the data set in the form of a *FP tree* by adding nodes when a new element of an itemset appears and by taking into account the number of times a certain element appears in a data set.
 The latter is accomplished by assigning a counter, formally called **support**, on each of the nodes.
 This creates a compressed representation of the data set and it is more efficient than Apriori algorithm as it avoid scanning the data set multiple times.
+Only two scans are necessary: the first to obtain the frequencies of the items (1-item itemsets) and sort the transactions in descending order of frequency, and the second to build the FP tree.

 <p align="center">
 <img src="https://drive.google.com/uc?id=1n4JESI8Py7ZdowXbkXn5SQ9Jyyug5BZD" width="500">